2022 Georgia gubernatorial election

 The 2022 Georgia gubernatorial election took place on November 8, 2022, to elect the governor of Georgia.
-Incumbent Republican Governor Brian Kemp won re-election to a second term, defeating Democratic nominee Stacey Abrams in a rematch.
+Incumbent Republican Governor Brian Kemp won a second term, defeating Democratic nominee Stacey Abrams in a rematch.
 Abrams conceded on election night.
 The primary occurred on May 24, 2022.
 Kemp was sworn in for a second term on January 12, 2023.

-Kemp was endorsed by former vice president Mike Pence and former president George W. Bush.
-He faced a primary challenge from former U.S. Senator David Perdue, who was endorsed by former president Donald Trump after Kemp refused to overturn the results of the 2020 presidential election in Georgia.
-Trump ultimately gave Kemp a last-minute endorsement in the general election.
+Kemp was endorsed by former Vice President Mike Pence and former President George W. Bush.
+He faced a primary challenge from former U.S. Senator David Perdue, who was endorsed by then-former President Donald Trump after Kemp refused to overturn the results of the 2020 presidential election in Georgia.
+Trump ultimately gave Kemp an endorsement in the general election.

 Stacey Abrams, the former minority leader of the Georgia House of Representatives and founder of Fair Fight Action who was narrowly defeated by Kemp in the 2018 gubernatorial election, was once again the Democratic nominee for the governorship.
 This was Georgia's first gubernatorial rematch since 1950.